Ohio Asbestos Attorney

 Results: Mr. Lyon has obtained numerous seven and six figure asbestos settlements.

-Asbestos can be found in factories, warehouses, schools, hospitals, homes built before 1980, construction sites, and many military installations.
+Asbestos was found in many steel mills built before 1980.
 According to the National Institute for Occupational Safety and Health (NIOSH), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
-Thousands of American workers are still exposed to asbestos each year.

 Mesothelioma is a serious illness that has been linked to asbestos exposure in medical literature.
 It is estimated that there will be thousands of new cases due to the latency period of 20-50 years after being first exposed to asbestos.